malhotraguy/Datathon-NintendoDS/README.md

 # Datathon-NintendoDS
-Fist Runner-up for DIP Datathon held at Concordia University
+2nd Winner of DIP Datathon held at Concordia University